-6. Periodic Reappraisal
+5. Periodic Reappraisal

-The Appraisal Department reviews all real property and regularly updates appraised values and property characteristics as necessary and as available resources support.
-At all times, however, the Appraisal Department is responsible for ensuring equitable values in accordance with the Appraisal Procedures Manual.
+The Appraisal Department regularly updates property values and characteristics as necessary and as available resources allow.
+The Department is responsible for establishing fair and equitable values annually in accordance with the Appraisal Procedures Manual.
+Department staff make recommendations to the Board as to the value and taxability of real and personal property as well as tax exemption status.
+All recommendations are subject to Board approval.

-7. Other Board Duties
+6. Other Board Duties